-In the slab market there has also been a sizeable uptick in prices, with one of Iran’s major slab exporters selling 30,000 tonnes of slab at $339 per tonne fob, compared with $335 per tonne fob targeted earlier in May.
+In the slab market, there has also been a sizeable uptick in prices, with one of Iran’s major slab exporters selling 30,000 tonnes of the slab at $339 per tonne fob, compared with $335 per tonne fob targeted earlier in May.

 Last week, bids for slab did not exceed $325 per tonne fob southern Iranian ports.